AnthonyM-Jr/CTF-Challenges/LetsDefend/Compromised_AI_Cluster_Walkthrough.md

 ✅ **Answer:** `Ray`

 ![Q1](https://github.com/user-attachments/assets/df3befdf-c6b5-4a9f-8154-50de8febc4b9)
 The software framework is identified in the initial summary.
-Additionally, its presence was confirmed during the search for the answer to question 2.
+Additionally, its presence was confirmed during the search for the answer to the next question.

 ---